 Middle school students will love the informative books while they study STEM (science, technology, engineering, math).
 Brought to you by Encyclopaedia Britannica - the preeminent name in article content.

-What Is a Wiki and How Do I Use It?
+What Is a Website and How Do I Use It?

 The Science Encyclopaedia is offered with both English & Spanish titles for middle school students.
 No audio included.

-Energy and Movement, is one book in the Britannica Illustrated Science Library Series that covers today's most popular science topics, from digital TV to microchips to touchscreens and beyond.
+Aves is one book in the Spanish-language Gran Atlas de la Ciencia series that covers today's most popular science topics, from digital TV to microchips to touchscreens and beyond.
 Perennial subjects in earth science, life science, and physical science are all explored in detail.
 Amazing graphics—more than 1,000 per title—combined with concise summaries help students understand complex subjects.
 Correlated to the science curriculum in grades 5-9, each title also contains a glossary with full definitions for vocabulary.